 In 1966 state legislation was passed making the care of unwanted children a responsibility of the state.
 Many of the services provided by the Home were no longer needed.
 Through the 50s and 60s orphanages were falling out of favor, and considered less appropriate for dealing with children without parents.
 The foster care system was gaining popularity and credibility.
 Orphanages were being considered inhumane.
 A child would not have individual attention from a mother and father figure in an orphanage just because of the nature of such homes.
 There were too many children and it was impossible to give individual attention to each kid.
 So from 1966 to 1968, the home ceased functioning as an orphanage.
 In 1968, the last kid was adopted out of the Children’s Home, marking an official change in services.

 In 1997 the Children’s Home was in desperate need for remodeling.
 Almost 90 years old, the inside of the building was falling apart around the counseling offices.
 The lighting was dim, the electrical work shoddy, and the plumbing crumbling.
 The Society launched its first massive fundraising project, the Capital Campaign, the goal to raise 1.4 million dollars.
 The Hummel architecture firm and Steve Wensel of Wensel Construction partnered to carry out the remodel.
-Charles F. Hummel, named after his great-great-grandfather who had originally crafted the buildings design, drafted up the remodel plans for the inside of the Children’s Home.
+Charles F. Hummel, named after his grandfather who may have contributed to originally crafting the buildings design, drafted up the remodel plans for the inside of the Children’s Home.
 In six months construction was complete and the inside was completely different.
 The Home had been brought safely and speedily into the modern world, the counseling offices now warm, simple, and inviting.

 A conference room, an observation room, a library, and five new offices, as well were added.
 The outside, on the other hand, had not been touched, and still is completely original.
 However, on the inside only the attic remains from the original days, the chipped paint and old wood floors standing witness to the tales now locked up in bulky old filing cabinets that clutter the space presently used for storage.